23 Jul 54%

 The Horsemen of the Apocalypse were responsible for several known and unknown false nuclear attack alerts (hacking human computer systems was trivial) and other incidents.
 Kennedy assassination was also orchestrated with their help – the famous “Babushka lady” was one of their agents, although precise details of that operation were too complex for me to get through – some other time perhaps.

-But despite the familiar guilty feeling of being fascinater by someone’s tragedy, the fresh new footage of the assassination itself was amazing.
+But despite the familiar guilty feeling of being fascinated by someone’s tragedy, the fresh new footage of the assassination itself was amazing.

 When I finished browsing through the folder labeled “Horsemen of the Apocalypse – past operations”, I proceeded with the next one, called “Horsemen of the Apocalypse – current operations”.
 I opened the first file – a brief summary of operation Wormwood.